sw00/sett.sh/content/posts/2018/09/four-principles.md

 in doing so, a little bit of your own idiosyncracies surface, like looking into the proverbial "mirror".

-Here I'd like to share four principles from four people that have had tremendous impact on me and how I approach work.
+Here I'd like to share four principles I picked up from four people that have had tremendous impact on me and how I approach work.

 # Go fast

-By a certain absurdly charismatic Irish-American lead developer with the mouth of a sailor[^charismatic], from whom I learnt pretty much most of everything I know now.
+Embodied by a certain ridiculously charismatic, Irish-American developer with the mouth of a sailor[^charismatic], from whom I learnt pretty much most of everything I know now.
 Although this principle was not stated so explicitly, upon reflection I realised a lot of my own approaches to software development has been deeply influenced if not learnt directly from him.
 Let's see if I can